Roxxers/roxbot/docs/commands.md

 The Fun cog provides many commands just meant to be fun.
 Full of a lot of misc commands as well that might provide a few laughs or be entertaining.

+### ;8ball

+Asks a magic 8 ball to tell the future via the means of yes and no questions.

+Command Structure:

+`;8ball question`

+Aliases:

+`magicball`, `8b`

+Arguments:

+- `question` - a yes or no question to ask and Roxbot will enquire with the Magic 8-Ball to look into the future!

+Examples:
+    ;8ball Will this command take off as a good idea?

 ### ;aesthetics

 Converts text to be more ａｅｓｔｈｅｔｉｃ <small>fix-width text</small>